 PID controllers are a great way to regulate an application to smoothly follow a value or a path.
-Whenever a system needs to tune an output based on some input value, PID techniques offer a neat starting point to implement a solution.
+PID controllers are used whenever a system needs to tune an output based on some input value, PID techniques offer a neat starting point to implement a solution.

 In this article, We shall cover the workings of a basic quadcopter altitude controlling unit based on the principles of PID controllers.

 Say, we are starting at a point where we have zero knowledge about PID controllers and don’t know how to proceed.
 We just have a simple problem ahead of us.
 We are given a quadcopter and told that we “desire” to have it fly to an altitude of 100m from the ground and hover at the location.

 Let us model this problem with this information.
 Our system is Quadcopter and the actuators are the motors powering the rotating blades.
 These together are termed as a “Plant”.
 This plant should now take a signal that should control the actuator and should give out some response to this input given.
 This response should be equal to the desired value (100m).
 Given below is our initial schematic diagram for this problem.

 Since we want the values of the plant output or the controlled variable to be the same as that of the desired value we will need to find a way to compare them.
 A simple way is to calculate the difference between the two values and call it the error.
 Our goal then becomes to design a PID controller that takes in this error value and produces an actuating signal that will lead to the desired response thus, making the error zero.

 Let us use a PID controller to solve our problem.

 P of PID stands for Proportional unit:

 The proportional unit will calculate the response by taking a direct proportional of the given input.
 In our case, the given input is the error difference.
 The proportionality constant is called the KP and this is one of the parameters that we tune to obtain the desired result.